MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 Hello, and welcome to today's session of `MyLife AI Open Development`!
 I'm Erik Jespersen, president and platform architect here at MyLife.
 MyLife's aim is to put you, and all of us, in control of our AI-experiences for our own private, personal and collective wellbeing.

+Today I'm broadcasting from the Beverly Library - thanks for letting me use the facilities!

-In our ongoing "Diary Bot Series," it's time to put a face to the figure.
-Last week we explored the MyLife backend pipeline for LLM Engagement and today we create the interface elements needed to engage meaningfully with our Diary Bot.
+In our ongoing "Diary Bot Series," it's time to put a face to the intelligent and personalitied figure.
+Last week we explored the MyLife backend pipeline for LLM Engagement and today we create the frontend interface elements needed to engage meaningfully with our Diary Bot.

 - [Slide 2: Mission] **powerpoint**